How to Avoid a Sore Throat?

 Avoid environmental allergensA sore throat may be caused by chemicals or allergens in our surrounding environment.
 Common examples include cigarette smoke, formaldehyde in petrol and diesel fumes, perfumes, paint or paint thinners and insecticides.
 Try to minimise your exposure to these elements wherever possible.
 Always maintain proper ventilation in your workspace or home, as this will decrease the amount of chemicals and irritants in the air.
 Also keep your windows closed when driving, especially when in areas of high traffic, as petrol and diesel fumes contain chemicals that may trigger a sore throat.6

 Treat sore throat symptoms promptlyA slight tickle in the throat is often the first clue of an impending infection.
 While prompt treatment may not prevent the onset of symptoms altogether, it may be effective in lessening the severity and duration of the infection.
 Using Betadine® at the earliest sign of a sore throat is recommended, as it will begin fighting the bacterial infection immediately.7 Betadine® Sore Throat Gargle is available in two forms, to suit everybody’s needs.
 The Betadine® concentrated gargle provides convenience to busy individuals at work, on holiday or on the road.
 For families, Betadine® concentrated gargle provides an economical product for the home medicine cabinet.
+Always read the label.
+Follow the directions for use.
+If symptoms persist, talk to your health professional.

 Learn about which Betadine product may be appropriate for you.SEE THE PRODUCTS HERE